-- Generator operators to act immediately and independently to stabilize and secure their units, regardless of whether the generation units have survived or tripped off-line; and - Certified black start facility operators to independently start those units and energize their station service bus to supply their station service as soon as possible.
+- Generator operators who are restoration participants to act immediately and independently to stabilize and secure their units, regardless of whether the generation units have survived or tripped off-line; and - Certified black start facility operators to independently start those units and energize their station service bus to supply their station service as soon as possible.

-The IESO recognizes that surviving thermal and nuclear facilities must be loaded to respective minimum load points as soon as possible to ensure they remain available to support restoration.
+The IESO recognizes that surviving fossil and nuclear facilities must be loaded to respective minimum load points as soon as possible to ensure they remain available to support restoration.
 This may include providing their own unit service.
 Failure to respect these minimums may mean loss of the generation unit (poisoned out nuclear units) or very slow reloading times.

-Wind and Solar Generation
+4.2.1 Wind and Solar Generation